edelveart/edelveart.github.io/src/content/blog/post1.md

 ## Implementation in Python

 It didn’t take long before I created a version in Python, with the idea that it would be useful for scientific calculations and mathematical exploration.
-To date, over 13,000 people have downloaded **figuratenum**, showing the community’s interest in applying mathematical concepts to various fields.
+To date, over 13,000 people have downloaded <a href="https://github.com/edelveart/figuratenum" target="_blank" rel="noopener noreferrer">**figuratenum**</a>, showing the community’s interest in applying mathematical concepts to various fields.

 Finally, I adapted generators to a more computationally efficient form: